YallaCalculators

 Mark and Sarah’s systematic approach using Yalla Calculators produced both immediate and long-term benefits:

-• AED 736,000 shortfall identified early—allowing time to adjust savings strategy instead of crisis later
+• A six-figure shortfall identified early—allowing time to adjust the savings plan instead of a crisis later

-Beyond financial savings, Mark and Sarah gained peace of mind.
-They know exactly how much education will cost over 15 years, have a realistic savings plan in place, and won’t face unexpected budget shortfalls.
-They can make informed decisions about other financial goals (property purchase, retirement savings) knowing education costs are properly accounted for.
+Beyond the money, Mark and Sarah gained peace of mind.
+They know what education will cost, have a realistic savings plan, and won’t face unexpected budget shortfalls.
+They can make informed decisions about other financial goals (property, retirement) knowing education is properly accounted for.

-The calculators also helped them optimize school choices.
-By comparing total 13-year costs rather than just current annual fees, they avoided the temptation of the “prestigious” Outstanding school that would have cost an extra AED 180,000 without providing proportionally better education outcomes.
+The calculators also helped them optimize school choice by comparing total 13-year costs rather than just current annual fees—so they avoided overpaying for a higher starting fee without proportionally better outcomes.

 Key Takeaways: Lessons from the Johnson Family

-• Plan early to avoid crisis: Identifying budget shortfalls early (like the AED 736,000 gap) allows time to adjust savings strategy instead of emergency decisions later.
+• Plan early to avoid crisis: identifying the shortfall early allows time to adjust the savings strategy instead of emergency decisions later.

 Real-World Scenario: The Al-Maktoum Family’s 13-Year Education Journey